2019 NHL Winter Classic: Pregame/Anthem/Entertainment

 A pre-game performance was conducted by the Jacks, Weezer performed a three-song concert during the first intermission including their hit cover of "Africa" by Toto, and Judah & the Lion performed a three-song concert during the second intermission.

-During the team introductions, the South Bend Symphony Orchestra performed the Notre Dame Fight Song.
+During the team introductions, the South Bend Symphony Orchestra performed the Notre Dame Victory March.

 The anthem was performed by the Blackhawks' anthem singer Jim Cornelison accompanied by the South Bend Symphony Orchestra.
 This is Cornelison's second time singing the anthem at the Winter Classic; the first was in 2009.

 A ceremonial puck drop was done by Notre Dame legend Tim Brown.

 Prior to team introductions the Bruins' and Blackhawks' legends were introduced: for the Bruins, Cam Neely, Johnny Bucyk, and Ray Bourque; for the Blackhawks, Denis Savard, Tony Esposito, Jill Mikita, and Bobby Hull.

-On their way out of the tunnel for team introductions, the Blackhawks were greeted by Notre Dame football legends Rocket Ismail, Brian Smith (linebacker, born 1989), Darius Fleming, Reggie Brooks, and Autry Denson.
+On their way out of the tunnel for team introductions, the Blackhawks were greeted by Notre Dame football legends Rocket Ismail, Brian Smith, Darius Fleming, Reggie Brooks, and Autry Denson.